The page has been translated by Gen AI.

 • Alert state is displayed in red

-• When changed to Alert state, a notification is sent to the user
+• When the state changes to Alert, send a notification to the user

 Table.
 Alarm Status